Finta Aba: Career

-Following this agreement a new baronial government formed where the eight "great officers of state" were held by four members of Csák kindred, two from the Gutkeleds, Jakó Kaplon and Finta Aba, who became Voivode of Transylvania replacing Nicholas Pok.
-However the activity of papal legate Philip, Bishop of Fermo demolished the fragile peace, when excommunicated Ladislaus IV and placed Hungary under interdict because of the pagan Cumans' growing influence.
+Following this agreement, a new baronial government formed where the eight "great officers of state" were held by four members of Csák kindred, two from the Gutkeleds, Jakó Kaplon and Finta Aba, who became Voivode of Transylvania replacing Nicholas Pok.
+However, the activity of papal legate Philip, Bishop of Fermo, demolished the fragile peace, when he excommunicated Ladislaus IV and placed Hungary under interdict because of the pagan Cumans' growing influence.
 The barons were divided in the support of King Ladislaus the Cuman.
-Tensions escalated when the king decided to arrest and imprisoned Philip of Fermo in early January 1280.
-The thoughtless act has resulted that Hungary confronted with the whole Christian Europe and the Church.
+Tensions escalated when the king decided to arrest and imprison Philip of Fermo in early January 1280.
+The thoughtless act resulted in Hungary being confronted with the whole of Christian Europe and the Church.

-Presumably under the leadership of Palatine Matthew Csák the barons decided to imprison Ladislaus IV.
-Sometimes after 17 January 1280, when the king stayed in Transylvania, Finta Aba captured Ladislaus and handed him over to Roland Borsa, a long-time ally of the Csáks who held Ladislaus in custody.
-Gyula Kristó, Jenő Szűcs and other historians say that Finta was the head of the conspiracy however Attila Zsoldos argued that Finta was appointed Palatine only months later replacing Matthew Csák.
+Presumably under the leadership of Palatine Matthew Csák, the barons decided to imprison Ladislaus IV.
+Sometime after 17 January 1280, when the king stayed in Transylvania, Finta Aba captured Ladislaus and handed him over to Roland Borsa, a long-time ally of the Csáks who held Ladislaus in custody.
+Gyula Kristó, Jenő Szűcs and other historians say that Finta was the head of the conspiracy; however, Attila Zsoldos argued that Finta was appointed Palatine only months later replacing Matthew Csák.
 In less than two months, both the legate and the king were set free and Ladislaus took a new oath to enforce the Cuman laws and also forgave his captors.

 When Ladislaus IV again felt himself strong enough in the summer of 1280, he deposed Matthew Csák and replaced him with Finta Aba, proving that the lord was only executive in Matthew's conspiracy.
 The new Voivode Stephen, son of Tekesh was a strong ally of Finta.
-Beside the position of Palatine, Finta also functioned as ispán of Somogy and Sopron Counties in 1280, and also ex officio Judge of the Cumans.
+Besides the position of Palatine, Finta also functioned as ispán of Somogy and Sopron Counties in 1280, and also ex officio Judge of the Cumans.